6 Different Types of Water Softeners and Their Differences

 2. Salt-Free Water Softeners

 Salt-free systems don’t require the same continual upkeep that ion-exchange systems do since they don’t need regeneration or salt.
-These systems don’t actually remove the hard minerals from the water.
+These types of water softeners don’t actually remove the hard minerals from the water.
 Instead, they neutralize them to prevent them from sticking together and creating the buildup that leads to hard water.

 3. Portable Water Softeners